 Farming Communities Learn To Earn More from Their Farms

 I was working hard but could not get the anticipated reward and I had almost decided to cut down all my red persimmon trees and replace them with other fruit plants.

 This has changed now.
 I have now learnt how to market my production and increase my income.

 Talet is successful in creating employment and income earning opportunities for a large group of young women and her confidence level has been improved.
 The gender relations improved at her household level as she says that her husband and in laws have become very positive towards her enterprise and contribution in cash.

 Afghan Refugee women of village Barakai, district Swabi KPK attended 5 days short-training on Potato farming.
 At the end of the training potato seeds and tool kits were provided to trainees to start the cultivation.
 After three months they have started to harvest...

-Recently an advanced training of "Honey Marketing and Value addition" under “Aid to Uprooted People” project was conducted in Peshawar.
-27 honey bee farmers from District Khyber were trained on Wax Products, Pollen Collection, Royal Jelly Extraction, Packaging and...
+Recently an advanced training of "Honey Marketing and Value addition" under “Aid to Uprooted People” project was conducted in Peshawar, in cooperation with The Marketing Heaven.
+27 honey bee farmers from District Khyber were trained on Wax Products, Pollen...